Child Abuse and Neglect - Exams and Tests

 neglect, a doctor may become suspicious when:

-- The injury is uncommon or unlikely to be an
+- The injury is unusual or is not likely to be an

-similar injuries or patterns of neglect have occurred.
+similar injuries or patterns of neglect have occurred in the past.

-Tests that are frequently used to help confirm or
+Tests that are often used to help confirm or

 - Imaging tests such as